Can index X be added to the package?

 How can I compute indices for different areas at once?

-If you use the dplyr
+If you use the dplyr package, one pattern that works

-.
+well is to use group_modify.
 Here, we compute the pairwise

 Black-White dissimilarity index for each state separately: